MicrosoftDocs/power-automate-docs/articles/dataverse/connect-to-other-environments.md

 2. Create a new cloud flow such as an instant flow with the **Manually trigger a flow** trigger, or open an existing flow.
 3. In the flow designer, click the plus sign to add a new action.
 4. Search for **Dataverse** and click **See more** on the Microsoft Dataverse connector to see all available actions.
-   * If the Microsoft Dataverse connector is not shown, switch to another environment that has Dataverse as a data store using the Environments selector at the top right of the page.
+   * If the Microsoft Dataverse connector isn't shown, switch to another environment that has Dataverse as a data store using the Environments selector at the top right of the page.
 5. Add one of actions that end in **selected environment (preview)**, such as **List rows from selected environment (preview)**.
 6. Use the Environment parameter in the action card to choose the environment to connect to.
    * The connection you use for the action must have permissions to perform the operation in the other environment.